 This programme is suitable for those who wish to develop a career as a professionally qualified Counsellor.
 Paetahi Tumu Kōrero Bachelor of Counselling is a three year, 360 credit bachelor level qualification.
 There are 15 compulsory modules and two electives.

 Graduates will be able to enter the counselling workforce at a beginning practitioner level.
-Practicum placement is a significant element in the programme.
+Placement is a significant element in the programme.
 In Year 1 students will engage with a community agency in an observation capacity.
-In both year 2 and 3 they will undertake 200 hours of supervised practicums which includes 100 hours of counselling and / or group work each year.
+In both year 2 and 3 they will undertake 200 hours of supervised placements which includes 100 hours of counselling and / or group work each year.
 In the final year of the degree students will select a practice focus and will choose electives relevant to that practice focus.
 There are three practice focus areas available: Mental Health and Addictions counselling; Māori-centred counselling; and, Family/Whānau counselling.
 Please note: not all practice focus electives are available every year.

 Graduates of this programme with the Mental Health and Addiction practice focus will be eligible to apply for provisional registration as an Addictions Practitioner with dapaanz.